 As we have emphasized in our work on transitional instruction and dual credit, addressing the ongoing challenge of developmental education and ensuring equitable access to strategic early college credit are two critical issues in bridging secondary and postsecondary education opportunities for Illinois students.

 Article 100 (Developmental Education Reform Act) contains key provisions aimed at building from recent efforts for improving student placement into and models for delivering developmental education.
-The goal is to ensure students gain the skills they need for postsecondary success and stay the course through the postsecondary pathway of their choosing.
-To that end, the Article directs all community colleges to adopt the recommended Multiple Measures Placement policy put forth by the Illinois Council of Community College Presidents (ICCCP) in 2018.
+The goal is to ensure students gain the skills they need for postsecondary success and stay the course through their chosen postsecondary pathway.
+To that end, the article directs all community colleges to adopt the recommended Multiple Measures Placement policy put forth by the Illinois Council of Community College Presidents (ICCCP) in 2018.
 While many community colleges have implemented this to some degree, requiring full implementation and publicizing of current placement policies of community colleges will drive greater consistency and transparency for students to navigate the system.
 Multiple measures placement is a thoughtful and equitable approach to assessing readiness because it recognizes that no single point-in-time test score or course grade can represent the full breadth of a student’s readiness.
-These recommendations include successful completion of a transitional course as a valid placement measure, which affirms the value of the transitional instruction framework we have been supporting for several years (including the recent State adoption of Transitional English competencies and policies).
-The Article goes further to require the Illinois Board of Higher Education to convene stakeholders to consider a similar framework for the State’s public universities, beginning December 2021.
-Finally, the Article advances work initially explored through the SJR 41 Task Force, requiring institutional plans for scaling innovative developmental education reforms and models.
-All together, these provisions mean two key things for Illinois students: (1) they will be placed into developmental education only if they truly need it; and, (2) if they need developmental education, the model they experience will be right-sized to their skill development needs to accelerate into credit-bearing coursework as quickly as possible.
+These recommendations include successful completion of a transitional course as a valid placement measure, which affirms the value of the transitional instruction framework we have been supporting for several years (including the recent state adoption of transitional English competencies and policies).
+The article further requires the Illinois Board of Higher Education to convene stakeholders to consider a similar framework for the state’s public universities beginning December 2021.
+Finally, the article advances work initially explored through the SJR 41 Task Force, requiring institutional plans for scaling innovative developmental education reforms and models.
+Together, these provisions mean two key things for Illinois students: (1) they will be placed into developmental education only if they truly need it, and (2) if they need developmental education, the model they experience will be right-sized to their skill development needs to accelerate into credit-bearing coursework as quickly as possible.

-Further, Article 50 advances more equitable access to our State’s postsecondary institutions by requiring a review of course expectations for admissions, and the subsequent requirement that secondary districts find a way to offer that course if they are not already, including through partnerships with other secondary districts or through a dual credit course in accordance with the Dual Credit Quality Act.
+Further, Article 50 advances more equitable access to Illinois’ postsecondary institutions by requiring a review of course expectations for admissions and the subsequent requirement that secondary districts find a way to offer that course if they are not already, including through partnerships with other secondary districts or through a dual credit course in accordance with the Dual Credit Quality Act.
 Particularly notable, the public review of admissions requirements will include requirements for particular academic majors, departments, or colleges within the university.
-We hope that with this newly-compiled information, the State can consider ways to integrate lessons learned through the Transitional Math policy development process, particularly the need to distinguish between relevant math courses by pathway tied to a student’s postsecondary goals.
+With this newly compiled information, we hope that the state can consider ways to integrate lessons learned through the transitional math policy development process, particularly the need to distinguish between relevant math courses by pathway tied to a student’s postsecondary goals.

 Augmenting Teacher Pipeline Efforts

 Article 130 (Transitions in Education Act), as mentioned briefly above, focuses on the challenges facing our teacher pipeline in Illinois.
-HB 2170 builds from the success of initiatives including the Scaling Education Pathways in Illinois (SEPI) and our Model Program of Study in Education, which seek to enhance the Illinois teacher pipeline while ensuring that our educator workforce is representative of the diversity of the state.
+HB 2170 builds from the success of initiatives, including the Scaling Education Pathways in Illinois (SEPI) and our Illinois Model Program of Study Guide in Education, which seek to enhance the teacher pipeline while ensuring that our educator workforce is representative of the state’s diversity.

-In addition to the IAI Education Pathway provisions, the Act improves accessibility and affordability of education pathways, particularly for students of color.
-The Act increases the Minority Teachers of Illinois (MTI) Scholarship amount from $5,000 to $7,500 per year.
-Further, starting in FY 2023, high school graduates with one or more College and Career Pathway Endorsements in any Endorsement Area will be eligible for MTI funding before official enrollment in a teacher prep program.
-We are excited to see another example of currency for CCPE in our State’s postsecondary education system and are eager to continue building the teacher pipeline with an eye toward diversity and equity.
+In addition to the IAI provisions, HB 2170 improves the accessibility and affordability of education pathways, particularly for students of color.
+The act increases the Minority Teachers of Illinois (MTI) Scholarship amount from $5,000 to $7,500 annually.
+Further, starting in FY 2023, high school graduates with a College and Career Pathway Endorsement in any area will be eligible for MTI funding before official enrollment in a teacher prep program.
+We are excited to see another example of currency for CCPE in our state’s postsecondary education system and are eager to continue building the teacher pipeline with an eye toward diversity and equity.